MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 		* Swap buffers.
     	* Remove all the code concerning the post-flush restoration (the call to ``memcpy`` or the use of a DMA).
 In both cases, the call to ``LLUI_DISPLAY_flushDone()`` is removed.
     	* Unlock the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address and the flush identifier (the Graphics Engine can be unlocked immediately because a buffer is freed for sure).
-    	* Wait for the end of buffers swap: ensure the LCD driver does not use anymore the old LCD frame buffer.
+    	* Wait for the end of buffers swap: ensure the LCD driver does not use anymore the old front buffer.

 * *[Display "Copy and Swap"]*